-Constant changes in territory division hurt salespeople’s productivity and take a toll on employee morale.
-From the client’s perspective, frequent changes in account managers lead to unstable relationships.
+Territory planning requires careful thought and consideration because getting it right the first time is crucial.
+Constant changes in territory division can dampen salespeople’s productivity and take a toll on employee morale.
+And from the client’s perspective, frequent changes in account managers lead to unstable relationships.

 To effectively set up territories, sales leaders must first understand the environment of their business.
 There are numerous ways for a business to define a market.
-Factors could include geography, size, and consumer demographics, among others.
+Factors could include geography, size, and consumer demographics — among others.

 Know what is unique to your business and prioritize based on what your climate demands.
 A solidified market will lead to lowered costs, increased sales, and a foundation for setting up effective sales territories.

 By identifying the value of each account, you can prioritize accordingly in your sales territory planning.
-If you are looking for a way to assess your organizations’ clients.
+Repsly has a great product that can help you calculate your custom information to assess your organizations’ clients.

 To get a better picture of territory value, include your sales team in these discussions.
 After all, no one knows the territories better than the reps who work within them each day.
 That way, you can assign the appropriate reps to maximize the potential of each territory.